So you want to learn how to become a millionaire.

 - Live proactively, not reactively.
 You have two choices in life: React to life as it is thrown at you, or create your own life—one that you define and you work for.

 - Do only vital tasks.
 Focus on the few tasks that you do best, and either avoid the rest or leave them to other people.
 Bill Gates, Oprah Winfrey, and you have the same number of hours in a day, yet you make drastically different impacts and incomes.
 It’s how you use the hours given that makes the difference.

 - Success leaves clues.
 Don’t reinvent the wheel.
 Examine how others found success.
 Once you understand their strategy, you’ll much more easily find your own.

 - Level up your network.
 You are who you associate with.
 If there are four broke people in the room, chances are you’ll be the fifth.
 If there are four millionaires in the room, chances are you’ll be the fifth.
 So pay close attention to who you associate with because that’s who you’ll become.

 Becoming a millionaire won’t make you happy.
 It will not make you a better spouse or a better parent.
 It won’t fix your low self esteem.
 It won’t cure your illness, your weight problem, or your depression.
 Money is not the answer to all of life’s questions—and can even cause more problems than it fixes.

 Money can, however, help you feed your family—and other families.
 It can help you spend more time with your family.
-It can help you give to your church, to your political party, or to your favorite charities.
+It can help you give to your religious organization, to your political party, or to your favorite charities.